A model of light pseudoscalar dark matter: Collider analysis

-The interactions of the mirror fermions with standard model particles make them more feasible to probe via the Collider searches.
-The existing literature (see Ref.~\cite{No:2019gvl}) includes possible ways to explore dark matter.
-The Ref.~\cite{No:2019gvl} has primarily investigated the FIMP dark matter scenario in the context of 14 TeV LHC experiments with a future high integrated luminosity at the MATHUSLA surface detector.
-In this framework, there is a possibility of forming a charged track due to the mirror fermions decay into SM fermion and dark matter fields at the Colliders.
-The decay width of the charged mirror fermion is given in eqn.~\ref{eq:decayMF}.
-The decay width ($\Gamma(f_{MF} \rightarrow f_{SM} A_s^0$) for the mirror fermions is proportional to $y_{s\ell}^2$ and masses of the mirror fermions.
+We now investigate the Collider signals as the mirror fermion interactions with the SM particles make it feasible to probe DM via the Collider sector.
+We would like to point out that the mirror fermion masses are assumed to be less than 1 TeV and these mass range is currently valid evading the Collider bounds under the current assumptions applicable in this framework.
+We focus on the existing literature (see Ref.~\cite{No:2019gvl}) outlining some possible ways to explore the DM signals.
+The Ref.~\cite{No:2019gvl} has primarily investigated the FIMP dark matter scenario in the context of 14 TeV LHC data with high integrated luminosity at the MATHUSLA surface detector in the near future.
+In this framework, there is a possibility of charged track formations due to the mirror fermion decays into SM fermion and dark matter fields at the Colliders.
+The decay width of the charged mirror fermion is given by eqn.~\ref{eq:decayMF}.
+The decay width ($\Gamma(f_{MF} \rightarrow f_{SM} A_s^0$) for the mirror fermions is proportional to $y_{s\ell}^2$ and the mirror fermion masses.
 As discussed previously, an estimated value of the coupling $y_{s\ell} \lesssim 10^{-8}$ is needed to obtain the correct dark matter density through the Freeze-in process.
 We find the decay length for these charged fermions to be $\mathcal{O}(1)$ meter for this choice of $y_{s\ell}$.
-We are interested to see if we can get sufficient number of events from this charged tracks for the detection.
+We are interested to see if we can get sufficient number of events from this charged tracks for the DM detection.
 It mainly depends on the production cross-section $\sigma^{\rm LHC}_{\sqrt{s}}$ of the mother particle and luminosity $\mathcal{L}$ at the detector.
 The number of events at the LHC is calculated in Ref.~\cite{No:2019gvl} and is given by